 - A. The site is eligible for termination of coverage when it has met any of the following conditions: - 1.
 The site has undergone final stabilization, the Permittee has removed all temporary BMPs (except biodegradable BMPs clearly manufactured with the intention for the material to be left in place and not interfere with maintenance or land use), and all stormwater discharges associated with construction activity have been eliminated; or - 2.
-All portions of the site that have not undergone final stabilization per Special Condition S10.A.1 have been sold and/or transferred (per General Condition G9), and the Permittee no longer has operational control of the construction activity; or - 3.
-For residential construction only, the Permittee has completed temporary stabilization and the homeowners have taken possession of the residences.
+All portions of the site that have not undergone final stabilization per Special Condition S10.A.1 have been sold and/or transferred (per General Condition G9), and the Permittee no longer has operational control of the construction activity; or

-B. When the site is eligible for termination, the Permittee must submit a complete and accurate Notice of Termination (NOT) form, signed in accordance with General Condition G2, to:
+- 3. For residential construction only, the Permittee has completed temporary stabilization and the homeowners have taken possession of the residences. - B. When the site is eligible for termination, the Permittee must submit a complete and accurate Notice of Termination (NOT) form, signed in accordance with General Condition G2, to:

-Department of Ecology

-Water Quality Program - Construction Stormwater

-PO Box 47696

-Olympia, Washington-Department of Ecology

-Water Quality Program - Construction Stormwater

-PO Box 47696

-Olympia, Washington 98504-7696
+Department of Ecology Water Quality Program - Construction Stormwater PO Box 47696 Olympia, Washington 98504-7696